Antarctic Logistic Support

 Requesting Antarctic Logistic Support

-The process for requesting logistics support from NERC's British Antarctic Survey (BAS) for Antarctic fieldwork has changed.
+The process for requesting logistics support from BAS for Antarctic fieldwork has changed.

-The Pre-award OSPQ should be submitted to the PFO no later than three months prior to the submission deadline of the intended call.
-Thus, for intended proposal submissions to the January 2018 Standard grants round (closing date 16 January 2018), completed Pre-award OSPQs need to be received no later than 16:00 on 16 October 2017.
+The pre-award OSPQ should be submitted to the PFO no later than three months prior to the submission deadline of the intended call.
+Thus, for intended proposal submissions to the July 2018 standard grants round (closing date 17 July 2018), completed pre-award OSPQs need to be received no later than 16:00 on 17 April 2018.
+If you require Antarctic logistic support in relation to a large grant proposal, you must submit your completed pre-award OSPQ to firstname.lastname@example.org by 16:00 on 13 March 2018.

-Pre-award OSPQs are considered by a Logistics Panel, convened at BAS, with representation from BAS Operations and Logistics, NERC Head Office and the PFO.
-Panel feedback is supplied to applicants by NERC Head Office.
-If your Antarctic logistic support request is considered feasible, you will also receive a PDF of the Pre-award OSPQ that will have a logistics approval reference code.
+Pre-award OSPQs are considered by a Logistics Panel, convened at BAS, with representation from BAS Operations & Logistics, NERC head office and the PFO.
+Panel feedback is supplied to applicants by NERC head office.
+If your Antarctic logistic support request is considered feasible, you will also receive a PDF of the pre-award OSPQ that will have a logistics approval reference code.
 You must include this PDF as an attachment with your funding application to NERC using the Joint-electronic System (Je-S).

 Any funding applications that request Antarctic logistic support without having received prior logistic approval will not be accepted by NERC.